Costa Rica and the World Bank: Relationship with World Bank

-The World Bank had a presence in Costa Rica for quite some time.
-With the first project being in 1956, the World Bank was able to maintain buildings within the country until 1990.
+The World Bank's first project in Costa Rica began in 1956, the World Bank's involvement continued until 1990.

-The World Bank office in San Jose had closed in 1990 due to unwelcoming political climate at the time.
-Costa Rica shifted to ecomarket projects, since environmentally cautious policy was important within this country, but at the time the World Bank had no presence.
-These events all lead to the World Bank making another effort to support Costa Rica and try to reenter.
-The World Bank entering back into Costa Rica was an easy decision because there were high hopes for a return of investment.
+The World Bank office in San Jose closed in 1990 due to unwelcoming political climate at the time.
+Costa Rica shifted to eco-market projects, and the World Bank eventually reentered involvement in Costa Rica.

-The Country Partnership Framework (CPF) for 2016–2020 is a document that the World Bank and the government of Costa Rica put together in order to improve relations.
-Costa Rica has had four CPF's prepared for them and have been able to maintain relatively positive throughout the years.
-Through natural learning and knowledge sharing Costa Rica and the World Bank have been able to takes steps to tackling some of the more ambitious policy changes Costa Rica wants to enact while also providing positive information for investments.
-The World Bank wants to provide further resources that are environmentally friendly and aiming for growth within rural territories of the country.
-These rural areas are not intended to change but to grow more productive so other industries can effectively develop and improve competitiveness.

 Active projects

-There are currently two active projects within Costa Rica with the World Bank that total US$620 million.
+As of 2018, there were two active projects within Costa Rica with the World Bank that total US$620 million.
 Strengthening Universal Health Insurance in Costa Rica, is a project, approved on March 15, 2016, with the commitment amount of US$420 million.
-The Costa Rica Higher Education is the second project within Costa Rica and the World Bank, that was approved on September 27, 2012 with the commitment of 200 million US dollars.
+The Costa Rica Higher Education is the second project within Costa Rica and the World Bank, that was approved on September 27, 2012, with the commitment of 200 million US dollars.

-Strengthening Universal Health Insurance in Costa Rica, main goals are to provide timely and quality health services, and improving the Costa Rican social security administration (CCSS) to be more efficient.
-This project will replace severally damaged hospitals so that the CCSS can open up more resources for other investments, including hospitals, while also strengthening health care programs for the countries population.
-This project is set to close in April 2020.
+The main goals of Strengthening Universal Health Insurance in Costa Rica were to provide timely and quality health services, and to improve the Costa Rican social security administration (CCSS) to be more efficient.
+This project sought to replace severally damaged hospitals so that the CCSS could open up more resources for other investments, including hospitals, while also strengthening health care programs for the countries population.
+This project was set to close in April 2020.

-The Costa Rica Higher Education project main purpose is to strength the educational system within Costa Rica so that intern they will be more appealing to outside investments for scientific and technology development and innovation.
-Within this project there are two components one focusing on institutions and the second focusing on institutions capacity to for quality enhancement which includes, developing a market and supporting projects within high education institutions.
-This project is set to close in December 2019.
+The Costa Rica Higher Education project's main purpose was to strengthen the educational system within Costa Rica so that they will be more appealing to outside investments for scientific and technology development and innovation.
+This project was set to close in December 2019.